cyberboy666/r_e_c_u_r/documentation/build_docs.md

 - attach the lcd screen via the pi header pins so it fits exactly on top of the pi. (some little spacers could be used to support the top corners of the screen)

-- put a battery in the keypad , insert its usb dongle into the pi. fasten the keypad to the baseplate; i used some double sided tap along raised strips.
+- put a battery in the keypad , insert its usb dongle into the pi. fasten the keypad to the baseplate; i used some double sided tap along raised strips - although now im thinking superglue might hold better...

 - use the 6 large screws to hold the top panel to the bottom